Unveiling the Common Sense Behind Agile

 As the project unfolds, Agile principles come into play at every stage:

-1. Backlog Refinement Meeting: Just as in Agile software development, the product manager (Lady of the House) convenes a meeting to outline her requirements and preferences for the kitchen.
+1. Backlog Refinement Meeting: Just as in Agile software development, the product manager (Person in charge of house decoration) convenes a meeting to outline her requirements and preferences for the kitchen.
 This serves as the equivalent of backlog refinement, where priorities are clarified and expectations are set.

 2. Sprint Planning (Negotiation): With the requirements in hand, the team (including the Scrum Master and engineers) collaborates to plan the sprint—the period during which the kitchen will be renovated.
 Here, negotiations may occur as the team determines which features can be implemented within the constraints of time and budget.
-The scrum master (Man of the house) makes sure that everything is going within capacity (budget).
+The scrum master (Person in charge of house budget) makes sure that everything is going within capacity (budget).

 3. Sprint Execution: With the plan in place, the team sets to work, applying their skills and expertise to bring the kitchen design to fruition.
 Each day brings new challenges and opportunities for collaboration, mirroring the iterative nature of Agile development.
 The carpenters give daily updates to everyone and discuss any queries or blockers.